What causes eye floaters, and how do you treat them?

 It’s estimated that more than half of all people will have a posterior vitreous detachment by age 80.
 Thankfully, most of these PVDs do not lead to a torn or detached retina.

 Light flashes during this process mean that traction is being applied to your retina while the PVD takes place.
 Once the vitreous finally detaches and pressure on the retina is eased, the light flashes should gradually subside.

 What causes eye flashes?

 Ordinarily, light entering your eye stimulates the retina.
 This produces an electrical impulse, which the optic nerve transmits to the brain.
 The brain then interprets this impulse as light or some type of image.

-If the retina is mechanically stimulated (physically touched), a similar electrical impulse is sent to the brain.
+If the retina is mechanically stimulated (physically touched or tugged), a similar electrical impulse is sent to the brain.
 This impulse is then interpreted as a “flicker” of light.

-Some people experience flashes of light that appear as jagged lines or “heat waves” in both eyes, often lasting 10-20 minutes.
-These types of flashes are usually caused by a spasm of blood vessels in the brain, which is called a migraine.
+Some people experience flashes of light that appear as jagged lines or “heat waves” in both eyes, often lasting 10 to 20 minutes.
+These types of flashes are usually caused by a spasm of blood vessels in the brain.

 Photopsia also can be a symptom of digitalis toxicity, which can occur particularly in older people who take digitalis or related drugs for heart problems.

-Vitreous detachments with accompanying vitreous floaters also may occur in circumstances such as:
+Vitreous detachments with accompanying eye floaters also may occur in circumstances such as: